 But this can be tricky when social media keeps changing.
 There have been a host of updates to social media platforms throughout 2018 and into 2019.
 There are also a ton of new trends that affect how users engage on these platforms.
 Each of these changes has been a catalyst for businesses to adjust their social media marketing strategies and tactics.

-Cheating the system to encourage engagement has been a popular social tactic for some time, with brands sharing posts that suggest users simply “tag a friend in the comments below” to rack up interaction figures without actually creating a conversation.
+Cheating the system to encourage engagement has been a popular social tactic for some time, but it is a social media marketing mistake to avoid.
+Brands will share posts that suggest users simply “tag a friend in the comments below” to rack up interaction figures without actually creating a conversation.
 But algorithms are getting smarter, and engagement bait isn’t going to cut it this year as platforms crack down on spammy systems for garnering likes and shares.

 With organic reach declining and more businesses upping their social ad spend, content needs to be truly interesting and engaging so that followers, and wider audiences, can’t help but get involved.
 Whether that’s irreverent conversation in the style of the MERL and Gregg’s, or creating artistic vertical video for Facebook, it’s more important than ever to find the voice and the stories that work for you.